-- develop the ability to ensure pupils can recognise dangers and risks in online activity and can weigh the risks up - develop the ability to influence pupils to make the healthiest long-term choices and keep them safe from harm in the short term
+- Develop better awareness to assist in spotting the signs and symptoms of online abuse - Develop the ability to ensure pupils can recognise dangers and risks in online activity and can weigh up the risks. - Develop the ability to influence pupils to make the healthiest long-term choices and keep them safe from harm in the short term.